 Norton Farm was owned by a third Parker brother, Roger, but it was Stanley Parker who was Ratcliffe's lifelong friend.
 The pair had both studied at the Manchester School of Art and, as Ratcliffe's artistic career stuttered and stumbled, he often found refuge at 102 Wilbury Road with Stanley, his Swedish wife Sigme and their three daughters the eldest of whom, Brynhild, became an artist.
 He painted several interiors of their Letchworth home.

 Wherever he was staying, whether it was with the Parkers, with his brother or in paid lodgings, he nearly always painted his room.
-His background as a wallpaper designer and solitary lifestyle are reflected in Attic Room at the Tate which is sparsely furnished with just a single pair of worn out boots.
+His background as a wallpaper designer and his solitary lifestyle are reflected in Attic Room at the Tate, which is sparsely furnished with just a single pair of worn-out boots.

 For Letchworth Station, Gore's vantage point was a footbridge across the track with passengers waiting for services to Cambridge or Kings Cross about forty minutes away.